 The Morality of Nuclear Weapons

-I answered a question on the morality of nuclear weapons on Philosophy in Action Radio on 23 September 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on the morality of nuclear weapons on 23 September 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 When should nuclear weapons be used, if ever?
 Under what circumstances would a free society use nuclear weapons – or chemical or biological weapons?
 Are they so destructive that their use would never be acceptable?
 Or might they be used in self-defense to win a war or win a war more quickly?